cschpc/elmer-on-KNL/Reports/OpenMP_optimization.md

 The implementation enabling cPardiso was done in an earlier commit(https://github.com/ElmerCSC/elmerfem/pull/43)

-All of the implementations mentioned in the pull-requests above have been summarized in a contribution to the upcomming [IWOMP 2017](https://you.stonybrook.edu/iwomp2017/iwomp/) workshop on September 20-22 and will be published in the form of a peer-reviewed article in the proecceedings.
+All of the implementations mentioned in the pull-requests above have been summarized in a contribution to the upcomming [IWOMP 2017](https://you.stonybrook.edu/iwomp2017/iwomp/) workshop on September 20-22 and will be published in the form of an already for publication accepted peer-reviewed article (Klemm, M. et al. 2017) in the proceedings collected in the Springer "Lecture Notes in Computer Science" series under the "IWOMP 2017 - Scaling OpenMP for Exascale Performance and Portability".

 ## Comparison of previous to new Poisson problem results